 October 1 is the application deadline for this Physical Therapist Assistant Scholarship.

 This scholarship assists students in the Physical Therapist Assistant program at Great Falls College - Montana State University.
-To be eligible for this scholarship, students must be enrolled in the program.
+To be eligible for this scholarship, students must be enrolled in the program and have a 3.0 GPA or above.

 Paula Jackson established a scholarship endowment fund in 2007 to honor her late husband, Dr. Terry Jackson, who specialized in pain management, physical medicine, and rehabilitation, and served as Director of Rehabilitation at Columbus Hospital.